 The first element is the name of the flux, which we have defined above.
-The second element " \pm " determines whether neutrinos or anti-neutrinos are taken from the flux table (two different polarities allowed).
+The second element "±" determines whether neutrinos or anti-neutrinos are taken from the flux table (two different polarities allowed).
 The third position defines the initial flavor, and the forth position the final flavor, followed by the name of the cross section and energy resolution function as defined before.
 The last step is to encapsulate the channels into a rule:

 '''

 / rules /

 rule(#rule1)<

 @signal = 0.45 @ #appearance

-@signalerror = 0.001 : 0.0001
+@signalerror = 0.025 : 0.0001

 @background = 1.0e-05 @ #disappearance

-@backgroundcenter = 1 : 0.0

-@backgrounderror = 0.05 : 0.0001
+@backgrounderror = 0.2 : 0.0001

-@errordim_sys_on = 0
+@sys_on_function = "chiSpectrumTilt"

-@errordim_sys_off = 2
+@sys_off_function = "chiNoSysSpectrum"

 @energy_window = 4.0 : 50.0

 >

 '''

 The @signal refers to the "signal" in our experiment.
-We use the above defined channel named #appearance with an constant overall efficiency of 0.45.
-The signal error variable has two components: The first one is the normalization error of the signal, here 0.1%.
+We use the above defined channel named #appearance with a constant overall efficiency of 0.45 (in a more realistic simulation, one would introduce an energy threshold function).
+The signal error variable has two components: The first one is the normalization error of the signal, here 2.5%.
 The second one refers to the energy calibration error of the signal, which is defined in Sec.
-9.5.
+11.5.
 The background variable specifies the composition of the beam background.
 In this (simplified) case, we use the fraction $1 \cdot 10^{-5}$ of the channel named #disappearance, i.e., the muon neutrinos with a mis-identified charge.
-The background center variable allows to rescale the total background contribution from all background components simultaneously.
-It is only useful if there is more than one background component, otherwise it is usually 1.
-The background error variable is defined such as the signal error variable, i.e. we have a 5% background uncertainty and a very small energy calibration error.
-The "error dimension variable" @errordim_sys_X selects how the systematical errors are treated (cf., Table 9.2).
+The background error variable is defined in the same way as the signal error variable, i.e., we have a 20% background uncertainty and a very small energy calibration error.
+In addition, the systematics treatment is specified in @sys_on_function (for systematics switched on) and @sys_off_function (for systematics switched off) - see Table 11.3.

-The here defined experiment represents a first simplified version of a neutrino factory experiment.
-It still lacks the correct energy dependence of the efficiencies, the antineutrino disappearance channel, and the channels and rules for the symmetric operation with μ^- stored.
+The experiment defined here represents a first simplified version of a neutrino factory experiment.
+It still lacks the correct energy dependence of the efficiencies, the antineutrino disappearance rule, and the channels and rules for the symmetric operation with μ^- stored.
 However, it may serve as a simple, introductory example.
-In the next chapter, we will demonstrate that the AEDL is much more powerful than illustrated here.
+In the next chapter, we will demonstrate that AEDL is much more powerful than illustrated here.

-8.3 Introduction to the syntax of AEDL
+10.3 Introduction to the syntax of AEDL

 We now give a short introduction to the syntax of AEDL.
 The first eight characters have to be %!GLoBES in order to avoid parsing megabytes of chunk and producing thousands of error messages.
-Comments can be used such as in C:
+In addition, the minimum GLoBES version that the AEDL file is supposed to run with has to be defined by a \$version statement, such as \$version="3.0.0".
+Comments can be used in the same way as in C:

+'''

-/ This starts a comment and here the comment ends /
+/ This starts a comment

+and here the comment ends /

+// Another comment

+'''

 There are pre-defined variables which all start with \$.
 Their range is also checked.
-For example, \$bins can be only between 0 and 500.2 If one uses a float quantity where an int is expected, the float will be converted to an int in the same way as in C. For example, we have scalar variables and simple lists
+For example, \$bins can be only between 0 and 500.2 If one uses a float quantity where an int is expected, the float will be converted to an int in the same way as in C. For example, we have scalar variables

 '''

 $bins = 10

 $baseline = 1200.0

-'''

-'''
+and simple lists

 $densitytab={1.0,2.2343,3.3432}

 '''